-There are several elements involved.
-The first is music’s ability to promote an optimal state of mental absorption that psychologists call “flow”, which is why top runners such as Paula Radcliffe use music to prepare for intense training sessions.
+Several elements are involved.
+The first is music’s ability to promote an optimal state of mental absorption that psychologists call “flow” (check out: Three simple steps to help you find your running flow).
+Which is why top runners such as Paula Radcliffe use music to prepare for intense training sessions.

-Backing this up are studies, including one from the University of North Carolina’s psychology and sport science departments, that found that “listening to fast, upbeat music during exercise may be beneficial for untrained runners but counterproductive for trained runners”.
+Backing this up are studies, including one from the University of North Carolina’s psychology and sport science departments.
+Researchers found that “listening to fast, upbeat music during exercise may be beneficial for untrained runners but counterproductive for trained runners”.

 So, can music make you run faster?